tifred/foodTracker/README.md

 1. Load dist/index.html in a browser

   * Four Headers should appear:
   * "Select Foods"
   * "Foods Eaten Today"
   * "Recently Selected Foods"
   * "Saved Days"
   * Input search bar should appear below "Select Foods".
   * Input search bar should have focus.

-  * Note: behavior many be different if page has been used before.
+  * Note: behavior may be different if page has been used before.
   * Usage can save items to localStorage which are then loaded onto page.
   * See "Persistence" below for expected behavior for saved data.
   * Run "localStorage.clear()" in console to simulate a first page load.